ebrooker/RadDecay/README.md

 Usage is simple at the moment, pull the entire GitHub repository (input/output directories included).
 In a BASH terminal, just use:
 `$ ./run.sh`
 and the code should execute.
+Creates `output_data/` and `figures/` directories if they don't exist.
+Compiles Fortran source, then executes code, creates plot of result.

 The test.f03 file that comes in `src/` is the current program driver.
 There is a sample Ni56 decay chain input provided in `input_data/`